gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 ```

 - This takes a while (10-15 minutes with 16 cores, ~1hr on 1 core).
-- If you're using codespaces, we have prebuilt binaries for you.
+c- If you're using codespaces, we have prebuilt binaries for you.
 - We'll talk more about the build system and options later.

 [![asciicast](https://asciinema.org/a/6rAd24brgGqb3Sj8Kmvy1msaG.svg)](https://asciinema.org/a/6rAd24brgGqb3Sj8Kmvy1msaG)